brummer10/XUiDesigner/README.md

 XUIDesigner have a test-mode as well, which will build and run the created GUI, and give some useful information out in the terminal.

+XUiDesigner saved the UI settings also into a json file which could be used to rework the UI at any time later.
+This could be loaded by drag 'n drop into the designer interface.

 ## Workflow
 Here is a short introducion [Wiki](https://github.com/brummer10/XUiDesigner/wiki/XUiDesigner)